micro-gl/micro-gl/chipX/gfx/imagium/README.md

 cd cmake_build
 cmake .. -DCMAKE_BUILD_TYPE=Release
 cmake --build . --target imagium
-// libfontium file should be in your folder
+// libimagium file should be in your folder

 ```